lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ## Why is this guide needed

-As said before, the "standard" way to bridge an ERC-20 token is to deploy on L2 a non-upgradable token and use the general bridge contract, this guide proposes to implement a more complex solution.
+As said before, the default way to bridge an ERC-20 token is to deploy on L2 a non-upgradable token and use the general bridge contract, this guide proposes to implement a more complex solution.

-In short, to deploy upgradable custom (still native) bridges on L1 and L2 and an upgradable token on L2, all governed by the Lido DAO on L1 ([Aragon Agent contract](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c)) via a dedicated [AAVE-like governance executor](https://github.com/lidofinance/governance-crosschain-bridges/) contract on L2.
+The solution involves deploying dedicated upgradable bridge contracts on L1 and L2 and an upgradable token on L2, all governed by the Lido DAO on L1 ([Aragon Agent contract](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c)) via a dedicated [governance executor](https://github.com/lidofinance/governance-crosschain-bridges/) contract on L2.
 This architecture is proposed to provide the following capabilities.

+1. Passing data, particularly the wstETH/stETH rate when bridging rebasable stETH.
-1. Have the ability to pass additional data and revamp logic.
-Specifically for the bridging rebasable stETH (requires passing wstETH/stETH rate).
-The stETH token is not a general-purpose token but an asset built on top of the liquid staking protocol, which has moving and upgradable parts.
+2. Revamping the token logic, as stETH is not a general-purpose token but an asset built on top of a living liquid-staking protocol.
-2. Let the token be "future proof" and avoid the potential need to do high-cost liquidity migration as Ethereum continues to evolve and new standards like ERC-2612/ERC-1271 get added.
+3. Future-proofing the token, for example, to avoid high-cost liquidity migration as Ethereum continues evolving and new standards like [ERC-2612](https://eips.ethereum.org/EIPS/eip-2612)/[ERC-1271](https://eips.ethereum.org/EIPS/eip-1271) are adopted.
-3. Have the ability to pause/resume token bridging in case of an emergency or upgrade operation planning.
+4. Pausing and resuming bridging in an emergency or during upgrades.

 ## The Lido DAO bridging endpoints recognition

 Lido DAO can recognize the bridged wstETH endpoints by means of a signaling snapshot.
 For example, it has happened for: [Base](https://snapshot.org/#/lido-snapshot.eth/proposal/0x8b35f64fffe67f67d4aeb2de2f3351404c54cd75a08277c035fa77065b6792f4), [zkSync Era](https://snapshot.org/#/lido-snapshot.eth/proposal/0xe35f56a6117599eeb9dbef982613c0545710d91403a828d1fba00ab21d5188f3), [Mantle](https://snapshot.org/#/lido-snapshot.eth/proposal/0x1d38c11b27590ab5c69ca21c5d2545d53b7f5150dada7e05f89d500ede5becad), [Linea](https://snapshot.org/#/lido-snapshot.eth/proposal/0x9382624eeee68a175dd7d1438347dbad4899ba0d2bfcf7c3955f087cb9f5cfc4).

 If Lido DAO recognizes the bridged wstETH endpoints, in general, it means:
-- Lido DAO has levers to upgrade the dedicated token bridge and token contracts;
-- the integration would be highlighted on the frontend pages: landing, widget, and ecosystem pages; however,  there are no in-house bridging UIs yet;
+- the integration is highlighted on the frontend pages: landing, widget, and ecosystem pages;
+- when/if the dedicated bridging Lido UI is implemented, the network will be included;
-- contracts are under the Lido's bug bounty program;
+- the contracts are under the Lido's bug bounty program;
-- there is a monitoring and alerting suite built on Forta;
-- marketing campaign: blog, tweets, incentives for the liquidity bootstrapping long-term, potential reward share program cases.
+- the contracts get monitored by means of [Lido alerting system](https://github.com/lidofinance/alerting-forta/);
+- unlocks the possibility of marketing campaign and/or liquidity support (the decisions are still up to ProRel and LOL).

 Usually, the Lido DAO recognizes the bridged wstETH endpoints if the specific set of security and design recommendations are met.
 These recommendations are set out in [On-bridging-solution](#On-bridging-solution) section in paragraphs **R1-R8**.
 The rest of the recommendations (**R9-...**) are also important and foster the recognition's likelihood.

+Only if the recommendations **R1-R4** are observed, does the token have a chance of being acknowledged by NEW as meeting the security and future-proofing baseline.
+This unlocks the possibility of incentives (the decision is still up to LOL).

-If only recommendations [R1-R4](https://www.hypernative.io/) are met the token might get acknowledged by the NEW as meeting security and future-proof baseline and/or get possible [LoL](https://research.lido.fi/t/liquidity-observation-lab-lol-liquidity-strategy-and-application-to-curve-steth-eth-pool/5335) incentives at max (still if safu but using the LoLs own criteria).
+If only recommendations [R1-R4](https://www.hypernative.io/) are met the token might get acknowledged by the NEW as meeting security and future-proof baseline.
+This unlocks the possibility of [LOL](https://research.lido.fi/t/liquidity-observation-lab-lol-liquidity-strategy-and-application-to-curve-steth-eth-pool/5335) incentives (the decision is still up to LOL).

 If any of [R1-R4](https://www.hypernative.io/) aren't satisfied, there is little chance of the Lido DAO recognition or the NEW's acknowledgment.
-It may be worth retracting the already deployed token from the market, though LoL still *hypothetically* could provide targeted support.
+It may be worth retracting the already deployed token from the market, though LOL still *hypothetically* could provide targeted support.

 ## The path to the Lido DAO recognition